-If the report meets the definition of an unanticipated problem, it will be handled according to HRPP policy 8- Unanticipated Problems Involving Risks to Subjects or Others.
+If the report meets the definition of an unanticipated problem, it will be handled according to Policy 8- Unanticipated Problems Involving Risks to Subjects or Others.

-If the report meets the definition of a deviation, it will be handled according to HRPP policy 9 - Protocol Deviations.
+If the report meets the definition of a deviation, it will be handled according to Policy 9 - Protocol Deviations.